-A faculty member may be removed from classroom teaching or reassigned to other campus duties by the dean of academic affairs if he/she consents to the reassignment.
+A faculty member may be removed from classroom teaching or reassigned to other campus duties by the Vice Chancellor of Academic Affairs if he/she consents to the reassignment.
 Reassignment may be offered to a faculty member as an alternative remedy as part of the PPRP.
-A memorandum of understanding (MOU) regarding the reassignment shall be drafted by the dean of academic affairs and faculty member.
+A memorandum of understanding (MOU) regarding the reassignment shall be drafted by the Vice Chancellor of Academic Affairs and faculty member.
 The faculty member will have up to five business days to sign the MOU.
 Refusal to consent to a reassignment may not, in itself, be used as a condition or basis for sanctioning a faculty member.

 A faculty member may be temporarily reassigned by the chancellor without his/her consent in exceptional circumstances for the good of the University for up to one academic year.
-The existence of the exceptional circumstances must be verified by the department head, associate dean and dean of academic affairs.
+The existence of the exceptional circumstances must be verified by the department head, dean and Vice Chancellor of Academic Affairs.